-Our whistleblowing policy ensures anyone can report suspected wrongdoing or malpractice that they reasonably believe is in the public interest.
+Our whistleblowing policyensures anyone can report can report a council officer who they suspect of wrongdoing or malpractice.
 The policy gives protected disclosure, meaning people can raise their concerns in confidence without fear of harassment, reprisal or disadvantage.

 We fully investigate all whistle blowing complaints that we receive, and take appropriate actions.

-The types of issues that you might want to report include:
+The types of issues that you might want to report as whistleblowing include:

 - breaches of a legal obligation

 - corruption or fraud

 - a danger to the health or safety of any individual or damage to the environment

 - abuse of power or authority

 - failure to comply with professional standards, council policies or codes of practice

 You can only use our whistleblowing procedure to report our staff or others working for the council.